 Walla Walla University is proud to offer its employees a valuable and comprehensive benefits package.
 For your information, please feel free to review the resources below.
 If you have questions related to WWU benefits, you are welcome to contact Erika Sanderson, Ext.
 2302.

-There are a few benefits changing come January of 2020, so we have put together a brief presentation with an overview of our benefits and the upcoming changes.
+There are a few benefits changing for 2020, so we have put together a brief presentation with an overview of our benefits.
 Click HERE to watch the presentation.

 Medical/Prescription: https://www.aetna.com/individuals-families/find-a-doctor.html (click "plan through employer" and select "Aetna Choice® POS II (Open Access)" for our plan)